soyart/notes/pages/Nix.md

 		- > Nix provides a primitive impure function `derivation`, but since this is impure and advised against, we rarely see the function in practice
 		  >
 		  > Nix derivations are in practice defined with `lib.mkDerivation`
+		- ### `.drv` files
+			- When evaluating a drv (e.g. via `derivation` function call), Nix would create a `.drv` file in the Nix store:
+			  ```nix
+			  nix-repl> d = derivation { name = "myname"; builder = "mybuilder"; system = "mysystem"; }
+			  nix-repl> d
+			  «derivation /nix/store/z3hhlxbckx4g3n9sw91nnvlkjvyw754p-myname.drv»
+			  ```
+			- The content of the `.drv` file contains instructions describing how to build this package
+				- > Note that Nix already knows the path of this drv output. although we haven't built our `myname` package yet.
+				  >
+				  > **This is because the hash of the output is computed solely from the drv information**, not the actual hash of the package.
+				  >
+				  > Nix can also do enable content-addressable path hash, as it does with tarballs.
+				- ```sh
+				  $ nix derivation show /nix/store/z3hhlxbckx4g3n9sw91nnvlkjvyw754p-myname.drv
+				  {
+				    "/nix/store/z3hhlxbckx4g3n9sw91nnvlkjvyw754p-myname.drv": {
+				      "outputs": {
+				        "out": {
+				          "path": "/nix/store/40s0qmrfb45vlh6610rk29ym318dswdr-myname"
+				        }
+				      },
+				      "inputSrcs": [],
+				      "inputDrvs": {},
+				      "platform": "mysystem",
+				      "builder": "mybuilder",
+				      "args": [],
+				      "env": {
+				        "builder": "mybuilder",
+				        "name": "myname",
+				        "out": "/nix/store/40s0qmrfb45vlh6610rk29ym318dswdr-myname",
+				        "system": "mysystem"
+				      }
+				    }
+				  }

+				  ```
+			- But the drv was not built - we have to tell Nix to do that explicitly
+				- We usually build packages with `nix-build`
+				- or `:b` in Nix REPL
+				- We can even use `nix-store` to build drv:
+				  ```sh
+				  $ nix-store -r /nix/store/z3hhlxbckx4g3n9sw91nnvlkjvyw754p-myname.drv
+				  ```
+			- So we don't have the build output in out Nix store *yet*, until we explicitly build it from our evaluated `.drv` file
+			- Let's build our fake drv from the REPL:
+			  ```nix
+			  nix-repl> d = derivation { name = "myname"; builder = "mybuilder"; system = "mysystem"; }
+			  nix-repl> :b d
+			  [...]
+			  these derivations will be built:
+			    /nix/store/z3hhlxbckx4g3n9sw91nnvlkjvyw754p-myname.drv
+			  building path(s) `/nix/store/40s0qmrfb45vlh6610rk29ym318dswdr-myname'
+			  error: a `mysystem' is required to build `/nix/store/z3hhlxbckx4g3n9sw91nnvlkjvyw754p-myname.drv', but I am a `x86_64-linux'
+			  ```
 		- ### Input attributes
 			- `name` (string, **required**)
 			- `system` (string, **required**)